6 Unique Local Events in Bali Chances You’ve Never Heard Of Before

 Location: Tenganan Pegringsingan

-When: Usaba Sambah is held annually, usually taking place in June.
+When: The Usaba Sambah Festival is observed every year, specifically happening in June.

 4. Perang Tipat Bantal - The Food Fight Festival